ohste/CS340_RateMyBoba/README.md

 # Bobashop Review
-This website is for boba enthusiast to review their favorite boba shops.
+This website is for boba enthusiasts to review their favorite boba shops.
+Customers can rate drinks within shops by giving comments and a number of stars

 # Things we need to do